-The Behaviour Business Logic will maintain an XML document.
+The Behaviour Business Logic together with the SMIL Hierarchy Business Logic will maintain an XML document.
 This XML document will describe the schedule of a group of media objects.
 It will be possible to specify when a media object will be displayed, for how long, and when the media object will abandon the display area.
-The temporal description will also be done according to the SMIL W3C (see Visual Editor section)

-The user will interact with the Behaviour GUI to define, in a graphical way, the temporal information of the media objects.
+The temporal description will also be done according to the SMIL W3C (see Visual Editor Section).
+The user will interact with the Behaviour GUI to define, in a graphical way, the temporal information of the media objects inside each container (par/seq).
 The Behaviour Business Logic will receive notifications from the Behaviour GUI and it will modify the SMIL document accordingly.
 In this way, the SMIL document will become a text description of the temporal planning that the user will design in a graphical manner.

-It is important to notice that the SMIL document edited by the Behaviour Business Logic is the same document edited by the Visual Editor.
-However, there will be no conflict because the Behaviour Editor and the Visual Editor will modify different parts of the same document.
-The Visual editor is concerned with the spatial editing while the Behaviour Editor regards the temporal editing.
+It is important to notice that the SMIL document edited by the Behaviour Business Logic is the same document edited by the Visual Editor as well as the SMIL Hierarchy Editor.
+However, there will be no conflict because the SMIL Hierarchy Editor, the Behaviour Editor and the Visual Editor will modify different parts of the same document.
+The SMIL Hierarchy Editor is concerned with the entire hierarchy structure of SMIL elements, The Visual editor is concerned with the spatial editing, and the Behaviour Editor regards the temporal editing.
 Fortunately, a SMIL document keeps in separate sections the schedule and the layout.
 The SMIL document will be held inside the AXMEDIS document and will be treated as other components.
 This means that the SMIL document will be accessed via the Command Manager.